sebastiansauer/hpstr-jekyll-theme/_posts/2017-01-24-convert_logit2prob.md

 </table>

-A handy function is `datatable`, does not work in this environment however it appears.
+A handy function is `datatable`, does not work in this environment however, it appears.

 ```r